Ready to know more about San Diego?

 Santee Boulders

-Arguably the most accessible and beginner-friendly climbing spot in San Diego, Santee Boulders is located just 45 minutes from downtown and is accessible via the West Hills Park.
+Arguably the most accessible and beginner-friendly climbing spot in San Diego, Santee Boulders is located just 45 minutes from downtown with parking available at the West Hills Park.

-This outdoor jungle gym is home to 151 climbing routes, including beginner boulders like The Knobs (V0) with its distinct jug holds indoor climbers will appreciate, fun slabs like The Face (5.9) where you can test your balance, and more advanced projects like the Bullet Hole Face (5.10+), perfect for top roping or a dicey high ball.
-Santee Boulders is a prime destination for beginner climbers transitioning from the comforts of plastic holds to the abrasive realities of outdoor rock climbing.
+This outdoor jungle gym is home to 151 climbing routes, including beginner boulder routes like The Knobs (V0) with its distinct jug holds indoor climbers will appreciate, fun slabs like The Face (5.9) where you can test your balance, and more advanced projects like Bullet Hole Face (5.10+), perfect for top roping or dicey high-ball bouldering.
+Santee Boulders is an excellent introduction for indoor climbers to the more abrasive realities of outdoor rock climbing.

 Courtesy of Chillino Rock Climbing